lukcic/devops/Kubernetes/basics.md

 ### Replica set

 `Replica sets` - newer object (replaces Replication controller).
 Both elements works on pods, but they are one level up structures.
 Replica set can have 0 replicas.
+RS if barely used directly - `Deployment` is used instead.

 Replica set requires (in compare to Replication Controller):